 One night when I was a teenager, I was in a car crammed full of young people my age heading to a social activity.
 The other kids were tossing topics back and forth between each other loudly.
 I tried to fit in with them even though I wished I were somewhere else.

 I made a comment or two during the drive.
-The other teenagers continued flinging high-pitched sentences between each other except for one of the girls in the backseat who held out a hand and said, “Wait.
-Jeff said something funny—and none of you heard it.”
+The other teenagers continued flinging high-pitched sentences between each other except for one of the girls in the backseat who held up a hand and said, “Wait.
+Jeff just said something funny and none of you heard it.”

 The group quieted somewhat, but soon regained its previous verbal intensity.

 My life changed at that moment.
 The girl didn’t repeat my comment.
 I didn’t need her to.
 This was because the miracle had already occurred.
-I had caught a glimpse of a light on the other side of a dense forest.
+I had caught a glimpse of a way through a dense forest.
 From that time forth, people would have to earn the right to get my jokes: people would have to listen.
 If they didn’t, they lost out.